LIAAD/Tweet2Story/README.md

 ### Usage

 -----

+**If you want to run Tweet2Story on the CaRB data you can follow these steps, but be warned that it takes around 7~10 minutes to run:**
+1. Go to evaluation directory - `cd evaluation`
+2. `python create_carb_output.py`
+3. The output is stored in *evaluation/CaRB/system_outputs/test/tweet2story_output.txt*.

+**If you want you can skip this step, we already provide the output file.**
+We suggest using the virtual environment created to run the Tweet2Story framework to run this script.

 **To run the CaRB evaluator, we suggest you create a new python virtual environment.**
 Some packages have conflicting dependencies with Tweet2Story and can cause errors with the CaRB evaluator.